Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 One might think that additional nutrients in the water would be a net good, but plants may have placed their leafy thumbs so firmly on the ecosystem scale that it nearly collapsed completely.
 In modern times, when nutrient delivery drastically increases — whether through natural or anthropogenic means — we see massive blooms of algae which kill thousands or millions of fish in a relatively short period of time.
 The algae releases toxins in the water and as it decays, and is eaten by bacteria, it depletes oxygen in the water column and literally suffocates any animals unfortunate to be living nearby.
 The process is known as eutrophication, and if it occurred on a global scale, it would have very quickly become very difficult to survive, maybe even destroying entire species or ecosystems.
 At least, that was the hypothesis, but researchers needed hard evidence.

-Researchers from Purdue and the University of Southampton assumed that if such a nutrient surge did occur, there should be a sign of it in the geologic records showing a nutrient spike higher than the background level.
+Researchers from Indiana University Purdue University-Indianapolis — IUPUI — assumed that if such a nutrient surge did occur, there should be a sign of it in the geologic records showing a nutrient spike higher than the background level.
 They looked at geochemical records from ancient lake deposits in Greenland and northern Scotland and found precisely the signal they were looking for.

 The geologic record reveals elevated nutrient levels, specifically phosphorous, at the same moment that plants were evolving and expanding in the Devonian.
 Elevated nutrient levels also coincided with fossil evidence of trees, including the first species with deep root systems.
 In two cases, the identified nutrient influxes also aligned with marine extinction events, including the late-Devonian mass extinction.